googlefonts/how-to-hint-variable-fonts/README.md

 > **Pro Tip:** The Character/glyph set window (`ctrl + 9`) can be set to refresh with the Main View.
 Tools > Options > Settings > Refresh Char set with Main View.

 With this option set, use the Character/glyph set window, to proof the entire glyph set.
-Changing the resolution under Display> Resolution, will be refected in the Character/glyph set Window and is a good way to test and proof from lower to higher resolutions.
-With the Character/glyph set window, use ctrg g to quickly turn hinting on and off to spot any obvious distrotions between teh hinted and unhinted glyphs oultines.
+Changing the resolution under Display> Resolution, will be reflected in the Character/glyph set Window.
+This is a good way to test and proof from lower to higher resolutions.
+With the Character/glyph set window open, use ctrg g to quickly turn hinting on and off to spot any obvious distortions between the hinted and un-hinted glyph outlines.

 **Choosing Glyphs**